cyrilvoyant/LQ-Equiv/README.md

 Note that for install an soft update, it's no necessary to re-install the MCR file

 Source codes are also available to custom the software, however, it is not recommended to use a customized version during actual radiotherapy treatments.
 It is the user's responsibility to verify and validate the changes made.

+In the event of a problem, contact the owners of the code (Daniel Julian or Cyril Voyant) via:
+-cyrilvoyant@gmail.com
+-julian.mpsolution@gmail.com